Karuk language: Geographic distribution

 Karuk is spoken within the range of the original territory where the Karuk people lived prior to European contact.
 The ancestral territory is in Northwestern California in Siskiyou, Humboldt, and Del Norte counties.
 The language originated around the Klamath River between Seiad Valley and Bluff Creek.
 Most Karuk speakers now live in the towns of Somes Bar, which is near the Karuk Center of the World (in Karuk, "Katimiin"), Happy Camp ("Athithufvuunupma"), and Orleans ("Panamniik").

 The Karuk people originally owned 1.04 million acres of land until it was claimed as public territory in 1905 under the Forest Reserve Act during the Roosevelt administration.
 In 1887, some members of the Karuk tribe were given small plots of land under the General Allotment Act.
-In the 1970's, elders from the Karuk tribe bought back two properties in Orleans and Happy Camp and have acquired 1,661 acres of land that the tribe can use for ceremonies, housing, and resource management.
+In the 1970s, elders from the Karuk tribe bought back two properties in Orleans and Happy Camp and have acquired 1,661 acres of land that the tribe can use for ceremonies, housing, and resource management.